aeonSolutions/PCB-Prototyping-Catalogue/Home-Automation/Smart Wireless Wave Safety/readme.md

 ### Safety usage of the smart devices provied below

 The smart safety & health solutions available below, are for the kind of wireless agression that behave like ripples in a pond.
+For instance Wireless electromagentic radios, including tose found on smartphones, tablets, wifi routers at home, and many more.

 **Are not able to detect wireless[1] targeted to a person's body and individual.
 For instance using some kind of beam forming device or technologies**.

 When insalling any of the solutions provided below, take action and be counscient the agression/ agressor may change to other types and kinds of "wireless devices" these smart devices below are unable to detect.
+For example, Laser and laser like kind of devices and kind of tecnologies.

 Always use the smart devices below conencted to a public data reposity wiht LIVE data streams.
 While at the same time, notice authorities and provide the web address link where the public data repository can be found.